Send Money at Anderson County Jail.

 Common Questions

-How can I put money on an Anderson County Jail inmate's account?
+How do I put money on an inmate’s account at Anderson County Jail?

-Deposits must be posted by noon on Monday to be used for that week’s commissary order.
-Allow time for the transaction to process so it posts before the cutoff.
+Deposits must be made by noon on Monday to be included in that week’s commissary order.

 Other Guides for Anderson County Jail